jbyuki/instant.nvim/README.md

 ### Client (Neovim)

-To start the client, the first to connect must initiates the share must with a special commands in the form of `InstantStart...`.
+To start the client, the first user to connect to the server must initiates the share with a special commands in the form of `InstantStart...`.
 Subsequent joining clients, use a different command `InstantJoin...`.
 Having distinct commands to start and join a server ensures that files are not overwritten by accident on connection.

 There are essentially two modes of sharing at moment.